Farmers Markets - A Seasonal, Summer Treat

 The benefits of local produce are many.
 First, freshly picked produce is frequently the tastiest, allowed to ripen in the field.
 Also, buying local helps to protect the environment, reducing the pollution caused by transporting food greater distances to process or to grocery dispensaries.
 In addition, many of the local growers can provide you with specific information about how their crops are grown.
 You may also find quality organic produce at your local market.

 This summer, check out a Farmers Market near you and make it a weekend ritual with family or friends!
 Not sure where your nearest Farmer’s Market is located?
-Franciscan Health partners with the Chicago Heights Rotary Club and hosts a Farmer's Market event every other Friday starting May 12 through October 13, in Chicago Heights, Illinois.
+Franciscan Health partners with the Chicago Heights Rotary Club and hosts a Farmers Market event every other Friday starting May 12, 2018, through October 13, 2018, in Chicago Heights, Illinois.
 An Indianapolis Farmers Market is held on alternating Wednesdays from June 13, 2018, through Sept.
 19, 2018, at the Franciscan Weight Loss Center in Indianapolis.

 Be sure to contact your local city government or check out their website.
 If that doesn’t help, the US Department of Agriculture has a directory on its website: https://www.ams.usda.gov/local-food-directories/farmersmarkets.